ahmedamr-r/golf-cart/README.md

 - [Expo Go](https://expo.dev/go), a limited sandbox for trying out app development with Expo

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Security Notes

+- **NEVER** commit your `.env` file or any file containing sensitive credentials to your repository
+- If you accidentally expose credentials, immediately:
+  1. Regenerate the credentials in your Supabase dashboard
+  2. Update your local `.env` file
+  3. Deploy the changes to your application

 ## Get a fresh project